Nabir14/ArcGE-WEB/docs/08-AnimatedTexture2D.md

 }
 ```

-The `AnimatedTexture2D` class has a `setSpriteSheet()` function which can he used to set the **Sprite Sheet**.
+The `AnimatedTexture2D` class has a `setSpriteSheet()` function which can be used to set the **Sprite Sheet**.
 It takes the spritesheet file path and the size of a single frame in the spritesheet as its parameter.
 It can be then assigned to a object as a texture by passing it calling the `animate()` funcion.
 This must be done in the **Game Loop** after the target object has been drawn.